cloudmesh-community/fa18-523-57/paper/paper.md

      out = self.output_layer(out)
      return out
 ```

-The above code initiates the neural network with two hidden layers and one
+The previous code initiates the neural network with two hidden layers and one
 output layer.
 The function *nn.Linear* transforms the input layer data
 linearly, by multiplying the data with weights and adding a bias value.
 The
 transformation of our neural network is taken through the function *forward*